tradingview/lightweight-charts/website/docs/intro.md

 const secondChart = createChart(secondContainer);
 ```

-The result of this function is an instance of [`IChartApi`](/api/interfaces/IChartApi) object, which you need to use to work with a chart instance.
+The result of this function is a [`IChartApi`](/api/interfaces/IChartApi) object, which you need to use to work with a chart instance.

 ## Creating a series

-Since your chart is created it is ready to display a data.
+Once your chart is created it is ready to display data.

 The basic primitive to display a data is [a series](/api/interfaces/ISeriesApi).
-It could be one of possible series types:
+There are different types of series:

 - Area
 - Bar